Three screenshots of the emulator window showing a black bar, in various stages of development.

 }

 The structure itself isn’t so different than our console display from last time.
 We’ll just write to a byte array rather than standard output and there is a little extra bookkeeping purely related to SDL itself.
-We’re also using Go’s native RGBA type to represent pixel shades.
+We’re also using Go’s native RGBA type to represent pixel shades7.

 Initialization, now, requires a little more code, but the implementation below was mostly copied over from the SDL documentation (with, once again, error handling omitted for clarity).
 We also define a few constants for readability and convenience: a palette of four greenish colors and the screen’s dimensions.